May 3, 2023

 Ideally, try and stick to one but if you must then use no more than two different logo fonts in your logo design.
 Any more fonts than that and your logo design will look too messy and unprofessional.
 What you're incorporating in your logo will also determine the number of fonts you can use.
-For example, choose one font for your main brand name and another font for your slogan or your tagline or brand description.
+For example, choose one company name font style and another font for your slogan or your tagline or brand description.

 When combining different logo fonts in one logo design you want to make sure the fonts work well with each other.

-Pick one main font for your brand name that represents your brand’s style the best.
+Pick one main font for company name that represents your brand’s style the best.
 It should be eye-catching, readable, and attractive.
 Any additional fonts need to be more subtle.
 Consider the following: